opengisch/QField-docs/documentation/how-to/attachments.en.md

 1. In QField, go to the *settings* and make sure *Use native Camera* is activated on your mobile device
-3. Check that geotagging is enabled within the Open Camera settings
-4. In the mobile device settings, change the camera app's default setting to open camera
 5. Completed!
 Open Camera will now be utilized while taking pictures with QField

 ## Maximum picture size